evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

 ### expeditious to the rescue?
-In an either bold, or insane move I decided to try my hand at creating a better solution to this problem and ended up create the project _expeditious_.
+In an either bold, or insane move I decided to try my hand at creating a better solution to this problem and ended up creating the project _expeditious_.
 Needless to say it got out of hand quickly, and currently there are three expeditious related modules I've published: